-Matting can lead to discomfort, hot spots and breeding haven for fleas and other parasites, pain and much more.
-When winter arrives these tips and tricks can help your dog, and you get through problems during this season.
+Matting can lead to discomfort, hot spots, and a breeding haven for fleas and other parasites, pain, and much more.
+When winter arrives, these tips and tricks can help your dog, and you get through problems during this season.

 Getting a pet for yourself might be something elementary and fun-filled.
 It is more of a delicate task, so you must make sure to keep in mind the tips mentioned above and practices.